 There’s plenty of time for all of that.
 Even better, once it sinks in that you’re actually living in the country, you’ll be able to take it all at a relaxed pace.
 You don’t need to live like you’re on holiday and worry about squeezing everything in!

 Tempting though it may be to slow down to “Portugal pace” straight away, it does make sense to sort out some essential practicalities first.
-This is particularly relevant at the time of writing.
-With Brexit looming, it’s wise to get residency sorted before the processes change.

 With that in mind, here are the first ten things you should do when you move to Portugal.
 Don’t worry – you’ll still have plenty of time to have leisurely strolls and long lunches while you’re working through them.

 Get your free copy of the Portugal Buying Guide – your free guide to everything you need to know about buying in Portugal.

 In Portugal, you need a fiscal number (Número de Identificação Fiscal), to do almost anything “official.”
 As such, it’s the most important thing to get hold of.
 Its closest UK equivalent is a National Insurance number.
 It’s also worth noting that the fiscal number is often referred to in Portugal as a Número de Contribuinte (or just a “Contribuinte.“)